JRathbone/DictionaryApp/README.md

 ## Date: 19 April 2024

 ### Description:
-This Multi-value Dictionary App allows users to store key-value pairs where each key can have multiple values associated with it.
+This Multi-value Dictionary App allows users to store (alphabetic string only) key-value pairs where each key can have multiple values associated with it.
 Users can perform various operations such as adding a member, removing a member, clearing the dictionary, checking if a key or member exists, and more.

 Example dictionary: {'fruit': ['banana', 'watermelon', 'apple'],
                     'carbs':  ['bread', 'cereal'],